EftychiaKarav/System_Programming_Server_Client/README.txt

 !!!
 IMPORTANT !!!
 - The DEFAULT DIRECTORY at the dataServer side is "/home/users".
-All directories given as arguments at the command line from the remoteClient side should be relative paths to "/home/users" directory.
+All directories given as arguments at the command line from the remoteClient side SHOULD BE RELATIVE PATHS to "/home/users" directory.

 After unzipping we are in the directory EftychiaKaravangeliProject2/ and there is inside:
 - Makefile